mikulgohil/ext/ProjectDetail.md

    - Opens generated files in the editor for immediate review

 4. **Configuration Management**
-   - Securely stores the OpenAI API key in VS Code settings
+   - Securely stores the Anthropic API key in VS Code settings
    - Provides customization options for component generation
    - Implements proper error handling and user feedback